 Life, it seems, is a series of natural and spontaneous changes.
 No matter how organised we are, or how well we plan, we can, & should, always expect the unexpected.
 As we all walk through life, we come to realise that change is inevitable.
 Living with change and uncertainty is difficult.
 But most of the time, and arguably always, if we worked as hard at accepting change as we do to prevent it, our efforts would likely bear a sweeter fruit.
-What about a change involving a move to Thailand, to retire perhaps.
+What about a major change involving a move to Thailand to retire?
+Is it possible?

 Twelve years ago, I landed in the “Land of Smiles” from Australia, with a suitcase full of expectations and a mindset shaped by decades of Western living.
 Luckily, I had my Thai partner by my side to help with the many transition arrangements that have made my life so enjoyable along the way.
 Today, as I look back on over a decade of life in Thailand, I realize that the most successful retirees aren’t those who found the “perfect” spot, but those who mastered the art of the cultural pivot.

 I don’t use social media to espouse advice or spend time bemoaning the results of any decisions or life circumstances about retiring here in Thailand.
-For one, I am no life coach expert, but I believe 12 years of living here offers a sense of how it all works.
-Being a Government-appointed Honorary Consul for 8 years in Chiang Mai also added to my awareness of situations & life circumstances that a foreigner can get involved with.
+I am no life coach or retiree expert; however, I believe 12 years of living here offers a sense of how it all works, and being a Government-appointed Honorary Consul for 8 years in Chiang Mai also added to my awareness of situations & life circumstances that a foreigner can get involved with.

 1. Relinquishing the Need for Control